faskowit/brain-networks-across-the-web/README.md

 ## Other (fun stuff)

 * [Network Repositroy](http://networkrepository.com/index.php) - Lot's of network downloads (including brain networks), but also more fun stuff too.
+* [o3d](https://brainlife.io/home/o3d) - A place to make brain networks; additionally, a repository with some networks made from a standard set of subjects, from preprint [Avesani (2018)](https://psyarxiv.com/y82n7/).
 * [The Virtual Brain](https://www.thevirtualbrain.org/tvb/zwei/home) - Brain dynamics simulators based on neural mass models and other fun equations.